-Custom Open Die Forging: Design Flexibility and Manufacturing Considerations
+Custom Open Die Forging: Process, Advantages and Applications

 Custom open die forging is widely applied to large and non-standard forged components that benefit from flexible geometry, material selection, and manufacturing routes.
 The process supports adaptable production planning, making it well suited for low- to medium-volume industrial projects.
 From a procurement perspective, the focus is on identifying when custom open die forging aligns with specific project needs.
 This article outlines how design flexibility, manufacturing considerations, and material standards shape custom open die forging decisions, helping engineering and procurement teams define requirements with clarity before production begins.